Aazat/Blog_Django/README.md

 # Other modifications to be done
 1. Users having the interface to add topics and entries
 2. Content visibility: some content should be visible to certain users only after login.
+3. Front-end UI of the application needs improvement